Missio 2025 conference in Honduras was a “call to action” amid government aid cutbacks

 All of us mission activists are international travelers, so we all have our particular experiences in our regions of interest.
 But it’s good and important for us all to be together in one international location to experience that place together and explore the call to mission with local companions.
 It’s an opportunity to deepen our missional learning together.

-Will we hear Latin American perspectives?
+Were there Latin American perspectives?

-Will there be translation?
+Was there be translation?

-Will we see anything beyond the hotel?
+Did conferees see anything beyond the hotel?